Everything About Diagnostic Medical Sonography Salaries in NJ

-What Salary Can a Ultrasound Tech Expect in New Jersey?
+What Is an Average Ultrasound Tech Salary in New Jersey?

 New Jersey residents – and those thinking about moving to the state – will be happy to learn that salaries and opportunities for diagnostic medical sonographers are booming here.
 What sort of career is waiting for qualified sonographers?

-A full-time diagnostic medical sonographer in New Jersey earns an average $73,200, or more than $35.00 per hour.
-That’s nearly $30,000 more than the national average salary for all American workers.
+In 2018, the average full-time diagnostic medical sonographer in New Jersey pulled in $77,000 (a little less than $37.00 per hour).
+That’s about $30,000 more than the national average salary for all American workers.

-How is the Diagnostic Medical Sonography Job Market in New Jersey?
+How Is the DMS Tech Job Market in New Jersey?

-New Jersey provides around 2,600 diagnostic sonography jobs, which is a solid amount of careers for the size of its population.
+New Jersey provides around 2,800 diagnostic sonography jobs, which is a solid amount of opportunity for the size of its population.

 Where Do Diagnostic Medical Sonographers Work?

-Up to 60% of America’s diagnostic medical sonographers are employed by either state or local medical hospitals.
-There are a variety of other working environments, like private practices, diagnostic laboratories, and substance abuse or psychiatric clinics.
-If you join this growing field, you can even find yourself working in a fertility clinic or juvenile oncology center.
+The majority of diagnostic medical sonographers are employed by either state or local medical hospitals.
+You can also find a variety of opportunities at private practices, diagnostic laboratories, and substance abuse or psychiatric clinics.
+You may even find yourself working in a fertility clinic or juvenile oncology center.

-Wherever you decide to work, your expertise and skill sets are depended on to pinpoint the health issues that are troubling patients.
+Wherever you decide to work, you’ll be depended on to provide expertise to pinpoint the health issues that are troubling patients.

 How to Become a Diagnostic Medical Sonographer

-A popular method of becoming a diagnostic medical sonographer is via a certificate program, which is also usually the shortest route for learners.
-Most ultrasound tech hopefuls are trained from 2 to 3 years, where they learn how to produce internal images using sonography equipment.
+An increasingly popular method of becoming a diagnostic medical sonographer is via a certificate program.
+This is also usually the shortest route for learners.
+Most ultrasound tech students complete their studies within 2 to 3 years (with a required clinical internship).